 SESSION 1: SETTING THE SCENE

-As improved access to domestic, regional and global markets is critical for agriculture to become an important driver of job creation and economic growth, keynote speakers will contexualise and set the scene for the discussions that follow during this session
+As improved access to domestic, regional and global markets is critical for agriculture to become an important driver of job creation and economic growth, keynote speakers will contextualise and set the scene for the discussions that follow during this session.

 SESSION 2: BARRIERS TO MORE EFFICIENT RURAL & DOMESTIC MARKETS